Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 Your period should start 21-35 days within your last period if you aren’t pregnant and don’t have an underlying health condition.

-To rule out pregnancy you have to take a pregnancy test.
-But a quick word of caution: you have to take the tests on the right day and at the right time to get an accurate result.
-For best results, test according to the manufacturer’s instructions with first-morning urine on the first day after your missed period.
+To rule out pregnancy, take a pregnancy test.
+However, take the test on the right day and at the right time to get an accurate result.

 When to take a pregnancy test